alexphilipjames/devops-interview-prep/README.md

     * Use Handlers and Variables.
     * Look into `ansible-vault` for encrypting sensitive data.

-> **✅ Output:** Understanding of configuration management principles and the ability to automate basic server setup/configuration tasks idempotently.
+> **✅ Output:** Understanding of configuration management principles and the ability to automate basic server setup/configuration tasks idempotently, using Git for code management.

 ---